Wisconsin Obesity, Nutrition and Physical Activity Report

 See what's in the 2013-2018 Nutrition, Physical Activity and Obesity State Plan for Surveillance.

-Data on Obesity, Nutrition and Physical Activity comes from a variety of sources.
+Data on obesity, nutrition and physical activity come from a variety of sources.
 Many of the national databases are from self-reported data, which are less reliable than data collected through physical measurements but are the easiest way to collect data on a large scale.
 The reports below are primarily from the Centers for Disease Control and Prevention (CDC).

 National Obesity Data

 For more data and to view an animated map showing the obesity trends in the United States from 1985 through 2011, go to the CDC website.

 Recent Wisconsin Data

 Standardized data exists for all states, and the graphs in this section show Wisconsin's relative ranking for obesity and physical activity data.
 An explanation of the data and link to each graph can be accessed on this page.

-Obesity, Nutrition and Physical Activity in Wisconsin (PDF, 21.6 MB) uses available state data to provide a detailed look at the obesity problem in Wisconsin.
+Obesity, Nutrition and Physical Activity in Wisconsin P-00008 (PDF, 21.6 MB) uses available state data to provide a detailed look at the obesity problem in Wisconsin.
 It illustrates the scope of the overweight and obesity problem in Wisconsin adults and youth and also identifies groups at greatest risk.
 The report describes the likely negative consequences of obesity for individual health and the state's economy.
 It provides rates of individual behaviors related to obesity and also explains the importance of influences beyond an individual's control, such as the environment and policies created by organizations, communities, and the state.
 The report includes information about resources that partners throughout the state can use to help reverse this harmful trend in Wisconsin.

-Obesity, Nutrition and Physical Activity in Wisconsin: Executive Summary (PDF, 1.6 MB) provides an overview of key data from the full report.
+Obesity, Nutrition and Physical Activity in Wisconsin: Executive Summary P-00009 (PDF, 1.6 MB) provides an overview of key data from the full report.
 It also provides recommendations and resources to assist efforts to counteract obesity in Wisconsin.

 If you would like a hard copy of either the full report or the executive summary, contact Mary Pesik at email@example.com.